Energy | Canada

 Suncor Energy (“Suncor”) is an integrated energy company focused on developing Canada’s petroleum resource basin, Athabasca oil sands.
 The company operates in four business segments: Oil Sands Development and Upgrading, Exploration and Production, Petroleum Refining, and Product Marketing.

-WSD Capital Management announced its short position in Suncor in October 2016.
+WSD Capital Management announced its short position in Suncor on October 6, 2016.
 As the oil sands exodus continues and international energy companies cut their exposure to the high-cost region, we believe the company’s limited end-market diversification and the persistent global oil glut as well as the risk of proposed taxes/environmental regulations will weigh on its upstream segment.

 In November 2016, it was disclosed that Berkshire Hathaway had exited its Suncor investment in the third quarter, signaling that more trouble might be ahead for the Canadian energy sector.
 Suncor continues to double down on the normalization of crude oil prices as it seeks to acquire assets unrelated to oil sands by investing in major oil and gas projects even as its competitors decline to do so.